 Keating-Owen Child Labor Act

-This act limited the working hours of children and forbade the interstate sale of goods produced by child labor.
+Passed in 1916, this act limited the working hours of children and forbade the interstate sale of goods produced by child labor.
 It was the first child labor bill, based on Senator Albert J. Beveridge’s proposal from 1906.
 It used the government’s ability to regulate interstate commerce to regulate child labor.
 The act banned the sale of products from any factory, shop, or cannery that employed children under the age of 14, from any mine that employed children under the age of 16, and from any facility that had children under the age of 16 work at night or for more than 8 hours during the day.
 Although the Keating-Owen Act was passed by Congress and signed into law by President Woodrow Wilson, the Supreme Court ruled that it was unconstitutional in 1918 because it overstepped the purpose of the government’s powers to regulate interstate commerce.

 Workmen’s Compensation Act